MrGrappleMan/Fynelium/README.md

 ##
 ## Steps:
-CAUTION: You will NOT be able to multi boot, but I have not tested it extensively.
 ### 1. Disable secure boot
 Enter your UEFI setup screen.
 You may want to know how to do so by searching about your laptop's model from external sources.